 4. License.
 Subject to Advertiser’s full payment of all amounts due under the Agreement, Publisher hereby grants to Advertiser a perpetual, paid-up, royalty-free, nonexclusive, worldwide, irrevocable, non-transferable and non-sublicensable right and license to use, modify, reproduce, publicly display, distribute, transmit, publish and share the Photography in any and all media for Advertiser’s promotional and advertising purposes.

 5. Payment Terms.
 Advertiser agrees to pay for the Google Street View Trusted product contemporaneously with the Acceptance Date.
 In the event that payment in full to Publisher is not made at that point, Advertiser agrees to pay any balance due for the Services on or before the photography appointment date shown on the Order Form or arranged subsequently between Advertiser and AMP and documented by exchanged scheduling correspondence (by mail, email or other means) sent by Publisher to Advertiser that describes when Publisher is scheduled to conduct the onsite photoshoot (the “Photoshoot Date”).
 In any event that the initially scheduled Photoshoot Date is re-scheduled, Advertiser and Photographer agree that the balance of the cost of the Product not paid at the point of entering into this Agreement will be charged on the originally scheduled Photoshoot Date.
+The full amount shown on the Order Form or Order Confirmation Form is a one time, non-recurring fee for the Google Street View Trusted services provided by Publisher.

 6. Rescheduling; Cancellations.